 The price is pretty reasonable, and we’d recommend this tent if you are looking for a three-room tent with extra space.
 While we like the Coleman as our top pick, this is a great alternative at a lower price point.

 Best 8-Person Tent for Families: Our Top Choices

 If you have a larger family of 8, finding the right tent is definitely not an easy task.
 You have to take into consideration exactly how much privacy you need and how much additional gear you will need to store with the whole family.

 You need to take into consideration room count, space, as well as everything we just covered in our buyer’s guide above when making the right choice.
 As always, we’d recommend that you pick a tent that’s at least two people bigger than you are planning on taking along to allow for adequate space.

-There are are a few top rated tents that have done really well with the general population, and we’ve helped hand pick our top choices for you below.
+There are a few top-rated tents that have done really well with the general population, and we’ve helped hand-pick our top choices for you below.

-Inside you’ll find one huge (for a tent) space, but Coleman also supply two zip-in dividers, so you can split it up into three.
-Because they all have a sealed floor they can be used as sleeping rooms, which not all tents allow.
-For light and ventilation there are four mesh panels – on and opposite the door, and at each end.
+Inside you’ll find one huge (for a tent) space, but Coleman also supplies two zip-in dividers, so you can split it up into three.
+Because they all have a sealed floor, they can be used as sleeping rooms, which not all tents allow.
+For light and ventilation, there are four mesh panels – on and opposite the door and at each end.
 The center ones have zippered privacy flaps and the others are covered by the rain fly.

 3. Wenzel Klondike 8 Person Tent with Two Room Divider:

 At first glance the Klondike looks like it would be more at home on a campground than in the woods – its walls are close to vertical and there’s a big, mesh-sided sunroom on the front.